jhburns/3GCI/Documentation/Blog.md

 In earlier sections, config was briefly gone over, check here and at https://gohugo.io/content-management/front-matter/ for full config options.
 Here are the imporant ones.

 - slug: tells hugo what to make the url, overriding the filename.
 - weight: In a list, tells hugo which place this blog should have.
-Higher number means higher in the order.
+Lower number means higher up the page in the order.
 Cannot be zero.
 Can be left off if order doesn't matter.
 - draft: can only be set to 'true' since the default is false.
 Is only built when -D flag is used in hugo.
 All examples and testing should have this to prevent it from showing up in the production build
 - alt: what to replace the image with if it doesn't load.
 Needed for accessibility.
 - img_title: Needed for accessibility.